Optimal Control of an Epidemic with Intervention Design: Introduction

 Third, we clarify the economic and biological interpretation of the control mechanisms.
 We distinguish between vaccination $u(t)$ and transmission suppression $h(t)$.
 Unlike interpretations that conflate suppression with hospitalization, we define $h(t)$ as \textbf{Non-Pharmaceutical Interventions (NPIs)} (e.g., social distancing, testing, isolation, lockdowns) that reduce the effective transmission rate $\beta$.
 Accordingly, we justify the structure of our cost functional based on economic principles: vaccination costs are modeled linearly proportional to administration intensity (through the term $c_V u(t)s(t)$), and suppression costs are modeled as prevalence-scaled resource burdens (through the term $c_H i(t)h(t)$), capturing the fact that enforcement and tracing resources are most intensively deployed when infections are widespread.

 Finally, we employ $\Gamma$-convergence to rigorously justify the transition from finite-horizon numerical simulations to infinite-horizon theoretical stability.
 Extending the recent results of Freddi and Goreac \cite{freddi-goreac-2024} and Della Rossa and Freddi \cite{della-rossa-2025} to the SEIR context with delays, we show that the optimal strategies obtained over large finite horizons approximate the true infinite-horizon optimum.
-This analysis allows us to characterize singular regimes—specifically, a "boundary-maintenance arc" where the system is optimally held at capacity—providing a meaningful characterization of the optimal strategy that descriptive models often miss.
+This analysis allows us to characterize boundary-maintenance arcs, where the system is optimally held at capacity—providing a meaningful characterization of the optimal strategy that descriptive models often miss.

 \textbf{Plan of Paper:} The manuscript is organized as follows.
 Section 2 establishes the mathematical foundations of the controlled SEIR system, proving the existence and non-negativity of solutions.
 Section 3 formulates the dynamic optimization problem, introduces the variational bridge for state constraints via regularization, and derives optimality conditions using the Pontryagin Maximum Principle.
 Section 4 validates the framework through numerical simulations and sensitivity analyses.
 Finally, Section 5 offers concluding remarks.